Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 - *singleMaster-hdfsJournal* directory gives you the Kubernetes ConfigMap, 1 Alluxio master with a set of workers.
 The journal is in a shared UFS location.
 In this template we use HDFS as the UFS.

+For customized templated YAMLs, see the [README](https://github.com/Alluxio/alluxio/tree/master/integration/kubernetes#generate-kubectl-yaml-templates-from-helm-chart) for how to use `helm-generate.sh`.
+Otherwise you may manually write or modify YAML files as you see fit.

 #### Configuration